AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-12.md

 ## Creation Time, 60-90 mins

 While you might not code much today it is not a simple, boring, or *free* day.
-You should use the time you have today with your teammates and instructor to plan out your Capstone Project App Using FireBase and the FireStore **NoSQl** database.
-Today is a day for you to think more about the frontend of your Capstone App.
-You should already have some ideas and preferably something started but if you don't, please do that today.
+You should use the time you have today with your teammates and instructor to plan out your Capstone Project App data needs using FireBase and the FireStore **NoSQl** database.

-Your project instructions Will involve creating an ER diagram today due next class.
+Your project instructions will involve creating an ER diagram today due next class.

-With your teammate:
+With your teammate(s):

+**YOU SHOULD NOT BE CODING YET.**

 - [ ] **List out the core functions of your Capstone App**
-- [ ] **Compare lists and trim out unnecessary functions**
+- [ ] **Compare lists and trim out unnecessary functions.
+Bare minimum MVP!!!!!**
-- [ ] **Agree upon the core functions.**
+- [ ] **Agree upon the core functions.
+Bare minimum MVP!!!!!**
 - [ ] **Based on how your app will function Create an ER diagram to model your data.**
-- [ ] **Next, draw out the look of your app.
+- [ ] **Next, draw out the front-end look/UI of your app.
 What components will you need?**
 - [ ] **Build a [Trello Board](https://trello.com/) for both of you to thoughtfully build your app**
 - [ ] **Begin adding to the [Trello board](https://trello.com/) the steps you KNOW you have to do.**

-- [ ] **YOU SHOULD NOT BE CODING YET.**
+**YOU SHOULD NOT BE CODING YET.**

 Here are few quotes to inspire your work today: